debasish22/AngularBasicSample1/README.md

 2. systemjs.config.js ( Module Loader)
 3. package.json

+After DownLOading the Project follow the below steps

 ex: project is in D:\MyProject then in commandprompt it should be D:\MyProject\npm install

 npm install - downloades the node_modules folder

+D:\MyProject\> npm start   ---- This compiles all the ts files and generate the js and .js.map files

 For More info on Task.json
 https://code.visualstudio.com/docs/editor/tasks-appendix